Security Policy

 Assessment

 Reports are prioritised based on an initial assessment of severity.
 The time to fully assess a report depends on its complexity and the quality of the documentation provided.
+We aim to complete an initial assessment within 21 days of acknowledgement.

 Once fully assessed, the reporter will be notified of: